Healthcare Areas

 Each of these activities of daily living is evaluated to create an overall score that ranges from 0 (conducts task independently) to 6 (staff performed the task for the resident).
 A higher score indicates more impairment in the performance of activities of daily living.

-This chart shows the percentage of long term care residents within each category of performance:
+This chart shows the percentage of residents within each category of performance:

 - Independent (score of 0): Resident can complete a task (e.g., dressing) independent of staff or others.